NatLabRockies/DEMOS/docs/source/pages/intro.md

 │   ├── hsize_ct_06197001.csv               # Example CSV data file
 |   └── calibrated_configs/                 # Here is were the parameters of the estimated models go
 |       └── ...
-├── demos/ # Source code
+├── demos/ # Source code (if not using docker)
 |   ├── simulate.py                         # Main entry point for running DEMOS
 |   ├── models                              # Logic of individual modules
 |       └── ...
 |   └── ...
-├── docs/                                   # Documentation
 └── ...
 ```

 - Place your **TOML configuration file** in the `configuration/` directory.
 - Place all **input data files** (CSV, HDF5, etc.) in the `data/` directory.
 - Make sure the paths in your `demos_config.toml` match the location of your data files.
+- If you are using the provided Docker Compose workflow, the data volume will always be accesible as `./data`, therefore, you should use `./data` in your configuration file as the name of the folder where the data for the tables is found, even if the folder is named differently in your computer.

 > **Tip:**
-> You can use different data files or directories, but make sure the paths in your configuration file are correct relative to the project root (`DEMOS_NREL/`).
+> You can use different data files or directories, but make sure the paths in your configuration file are correct relative to the project root (`DEMOS/`).

-## 4. Running DEMOS

-After setting up your data and configuration, use Docker as described above.

 The output of DEMOS will be stored in `data/output/demos_output_{year}.h5`.

-## 5. Understanding the Workflow
+## 4. Understanding the Workflow

 - **Tables**: Each row in the `persons` and `households` tables represents an agent or entity.
 - **Modules**: Simulation logic is organized into modules, each operating on the tables for each simulated year.